ezpaarse-project/ezpaarse/doc/development/tools.md

   --format, -f  the format of log lines (ex: %h %u [%t] "%r")
 ```

 This is useful for generating test files by removing sensitive items (related to the protection of personal data).
-Each value is replaced by the same random value so keeping associations and be able to deduplicate.
+Each value is replaced by the same random value so keeping associations and be able to deduplicate is guaranteed.

 ## logextractor

-Retrieve one or more fields in a log file.
+Retrieves one or more fields in a log file.
 The log file should be sent to the system input (stdin) of the command.

 Examples:
 ```bash